 The practice team understood the importance of obtaining patients' consent to treatment.
 The dentists told us they gave patients information about treatment options and the risks and benefits of these so they could make informed decisions.
-Not all patients were given written information when they required dental treatment unless they requested it.
-The provider assured us that this requirement would be discussed with all staff and then reiterated at staff meetings.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.